goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 ---
 title: “Happy Birthday to Us!”
-description: “We are celebrating our one-year anniversary since the founding of Authentic Security..”
+description: “We are celebrating our one-year anniversary since the founding of Authentik Security..”
 slug: 2023-11-1-happy-birthday-to-us
 authors:
     - name: Jens Langhammer and the authentik team